abol313/Ighamat24-training/blog_sqlite3/README.md

 ## php - Sqlite
 The pdo interface used to connect to sqlite in [resource file db](./database/blog.db)
 ### Sqlit - pdo - driver
-The pdo driver of Sqlite must be installed in php
+The pdo driver of Sqlite must be installed in php</br>
 You can in linux, use
 ```shell
 sudo apt install php8.1-sqlite3 #php 8.1 choose another related version